dubrayn/nvim_dotfiles/README.md

 # nvim_dotfiles

-Example of Molten and Markdown-preview to work with notebook-like markdown files in a Kitty terminal.
+Example of `benlubas/molten-nvim` and `MeanderingProgrammer/render-markdown.nvim` to work with notebook-like markdown files in a Kitty terminal.

 ![example](capture.png)